kavan-soni/Instrumentation-via-hypercall/Assignment3 /README.md

 17. Follow GUI prompts to create a new VM using the iso image we downloaded in previous step.
 Verify L2 VM by running ```uname -a``` in terminal.

 18. Run test files in L2 VM terminal.

+## Assignment 3 Q/A

+1. Comment on the frequency of exits – does the number of exits increase at a stable rate?
+Or are there more exits performed during certain VM operations?
+Approximately how many exits does a full VM boot entail?

+Ans - a) Not particularly, frequency of exits stays the same, yet for a few exits it raise a bit.
+Increase rate varies from exit to exit.
+      b) Yes, more exits are performed during certain VM operations.
+      c)

+2. Of the exit types defined in the SDM, which are the most frequent?
+Least?

+Ans - Most frequent exits are MSR Access (32) and EPT Violation (48), while least frequent are MOV DR (29) and WBINVD (54)